 Coffee Gator Canister

 Of course, for this part of the article, we’ll discuss only Coffee Gator’s coffee canister.

-The Coffee Gator canister is a stainless steel contraption that does more than merely hold your coffee.
+The Coffee Gator canister is a durable stainless steel, airtight container that does more than merely hold your coffee.
 It also comes with built-in tracking functionalities that determine how fresh the coffee beans or grounds are.